adminkov7/WatchMan-Site7/readme.txt

 == Installation ==

-1. Install and activate like any other basic plugin.
+1. Install and activate like any other basic plugin
-2. Define basic plugin settings menu: Visitors/settings.
+2. Define basic plugin settings menu: Visitors/settings
 3. Click on the Screen Options tab to expand the options section.
-You'll be able to change the number of results per page as well as hide/display table columns.
+You'll be able to change the number of results per page as well as hide/display table columns

 == Upgrade Notice ==